U.S. urges South Sudan to free last detainees to secure peace

 Groups fighting the government deny there was ever any plot to take power and have demanded the men’s release during peace talks in Ethiopia, which are closely watched by regional and Western powers trying to avert a collapse into civil war.

-South Sudan freed seven of the detainees, including the country’s former justice and finance ministers, on Wednesday and handed them over to neighboring Kenya.
+South Sudan freed seven of the detainees, including the country’s former justice and finance ministers, on Wednesday and handed them over to neighbouring Kenya.

 But it said it was still examining evidence against the last four, including the former secretary general of the ruling SPLM, Pagan Amum.